Best of Santa Barbara® 2021

 University of California, Santa Barbara

-Proud to be recognized for the fourth consecutive year, “the university is a unique environment that thrives on academic exploration, cutting-edge research, and the vital exchange of ideas,” said spokesperson Andrea Estrada.
-“Faculty and staff members share a commitment to the university’s three-pronged mission of teaching, research, and public service, and to helping shape the next generation of national and international leaders.
-We value our relationship with the community — the wellspring of our workforce — and appreciate opportunities to be of service.”
+For five consecutive years, UCSB has earned the title of Santa Barbara’s best place to work.
+“The university is a unique environment that thrives on academic exploration, cutting-edge research, and the vital exchange of ideas,” writes Andrea Estrada, director of news and media relations.
+“Faculty and staff members across disciplines and across campus share a commitment to the university’s three-pronged mission of teaching, research and public service, and to helping shape the next generation of national and international leaders.”
+The university values its strong relationship with the community, calling it “the wellspring of our workforce.”

 Runner-Up: Montecito Bank & Trust